-Lincoln Park has a reputation for being one of Chicago’s most desirable and affluent neighborhoods among home buyers looking for Chicago real estate for sale Loaded with exquisite townhomes, classic brownstone flats, and luxurious upscale condominiums, Lincoln Park real estate for sale in Chicago truly defines luxury living in Chicago.
-In addition to all the lovely, tree-lined streets filling the neighborhood, DePaul University, the largest Catholic university in the U.S. adds to the overall charm of Lincoln Park with it's rows of historic Nineteenth-Century buildings and a beautifully landscaped campus surrounding the area.
+Lincoln Park has a reputation for being one of Chicago’s most desirable and affluent neighborhoods among home buyers looking for Chicago real estate for sale.
+Loaded with exquisite townhomes, classic brownstone flats, and luxurious upscale condominiums, Lincoln Park real estate for sale in Chicago truly defines luxury living in Chicago.
+In addition to all the lovely, tree-lined streets filling the neighborhood, DePaul University, the largest Catholic university in the U.S., adds to the overall charm of Lincoln Park with its rows of historic Nineteenth-Century buildings and a beautifully landscaped campus surrounding the area.
 Much of how we recognize today’s Lincoln Park can be attributed to the formation of the Lincoln Park Conservation Association in 1954, which allowed for constant rehabilitation and historic preservation to property within the neighborhood.

 Some of Chicago’s most expensive and historic gray- and brown-stone and vintage real estate can be found in Lincoln Park.
 But despite these classic favorites, new construction townhomes have recently been the real estate of choice for many buyers looking in Lincoln Park.
 Highly desirable and upscale townhome communities such as Hartland Park and Wrightwood Court continue to have huge success on the competitive Chicago real estate market.
 Nearly any form of real estate can be found around Lincoln Park, which can range from a small vintage apartment building near DePaul University to a chic Lincoln Park real estate for sale with breathtaking views of Lake Michigan and the Chicago skyline.
 Average sales prices in Lincoln Park tend to lean towards the high-end with a condo typically selling for around $429,000 and a townhome sales price coming in at just under $600,000.
 Even the average vintage condominium in Lincoln Park has an average sales price of approximately $440,000 but more affordable options can certainly be found with a little research and a little patience.

 The data relating to real estate for sale on this website comes in part from the Broker Reciprocity program of Midwest Real Estate Data LLC.
-Real Estate listings held by brokerage firms other than Conlon Real Estate are marked with the Broker Reciprocity logo or the Broker Reciprocity thumbnail logo (a little black house) and detailed information about them includes the names of the listing brokers.
+Real Estate listings held by brokerage firms other than Fulton Grace are marked with the Broker Reciprocity logo or the Broker Reciprocity thumbnail logo (a little black house) and detailed information about them includes the names of the listing brokers.
 Some properties which appear for sale on this website may subsequently have sold and may no longer be available.
 The information being provided is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 Information deemed reliable but not guaranteed.